 Early signs of dementia and how getting a diagnosis of dementia can be a crucial first step in obtaining support to cope and come to terms with life with dementia.

-Welcome to the Dementia Gateway, containing supportive information and resources, including videos, e-learning material and downloads, for care workers, people living with dementia, and their friends and family.
-Some resources on the Dementia Gateway are mapped to the Qualifications and Credit Framework (QCF) units to support your learning.
+Welcome to SCIE's dementia hub, containing supportive information and resources, including videos, e-learning material and downloads, for care workers, people living with dementia, and their friends and family.
+Some resources are mapped to the Qualifications and Credit Framework (QCF) units to support your learning.

 Keep up to date

 Register for a SCIE account to hear about our latest resources, news and events and to use all of our services.

 Definition of dementia